nawabahmadreshi/documentation/pages/getting-started/creating-links.md

 You can access a menu with the **more** icon for each link in the **Actions** column.

-{% image src='/img/pages/getting-started/creating-links/marketing-actions.png' half center alt='Marketing link actions' %}
+{% image src='/img/pages/getting-started/creating-links/marketing-actions.png' half center alt='Quick Link actions' %}

 * **Edit** will open the link creation flow in edit mode.
 * **View stats** will bring up data for just that link.